 Williamson latest to file opioid lawsuit

-There are 1 comment on the Logan Banner story from 8 hrs ago, titled Williamson latest to file opioid lawsuit.
+There are 3 comments on the Logan Banner story from Thursday Jun 29, titled Williamson latest to file opioid lawsuit.
 In it, Logan Banner reports that:

 Mayor Robert Carlton, acting on behalf of the City of Williamson, filed a complaint in Mingo County Circuit Court Tuesday evening, which targets several drug wholesale companies as well as the West Virginia Board of Pharmacy for their alleged contribution in the creation of the area's opioid epidemic which resulted in a declining tax base and ... (more)